ppc affiliate programs

 Skyscanner affiliate program

-It is, however, too interesting for a travel website not to mention.
-Skyscanner is probably one of the most used websites by people planning their next trip or vacation.
-They offer a travel widget that you can show on your website, too easily find flights, hotels and rental cars.
-This will not only give a better experience to your site visitors, but offers a low and fun way for them to convert to the Skyscanner website.
+They offer a travel widget that you can show on your website, to easily find flights, hotels, and rental cars.
+This will not only give a better experience to your site visitors but also offer a low and fun way for them to convert to the Skyscanner website.

 Skyscanner was founded in 2003 by Bon Grimes, Barry Smith, and its current Chairperson, Gareth Williams.
 According to Similarweb.com, their website receives 42.4 million monthly visits